Singleton algorithms for the Constraint Satisfaction Problem: Universal algorithms

 \subsection{Combinations of the algorithms}

 We will use the following notations for combinations of algorithms.
-For universal algorithms $\mathfrak A$ and $\mathfrak B$ by $\mathfrak A\wedge \mathfrak B$ we denote the algorithm that runs both algorithms independently and return ``Yes'' if both return ``Yes''.
+For universal algorithms $\mathfrak A$ and $\mathfrak B$ by $\mathfrak A\wedge \mathfrak B$ we denote the algorithm that runs both algorithms independently and returns ``Yes'' if both return ``Yes''.

 By BLP+$\mathfrak A$ we denote the algorithm that first finds a solution of $\mathcal I^{L}$ in $\mathbb Q\cap[0,1]$ with the maximal number of nonzero values, and returns ``No'' if no such solution exists.
 Then, it removes all tuples $\mathbf a$ from every constraint $C$ in $\mathcal I$ such that $C^{\mathbf a}=0$ in the solution.
 Finally, the algorithm runs $\mathfrak A$ and returns its answer.